A dump leakage calorimeter to measure the flux of high-energy electrons and photons: Shower leakage simulations for electron and photon beams

-Even though the prototype of the dump leakage calorimeter was commissioned and tested at an electron beam dump, its main goal is to measure the flux of a pulsed photon beam.
-To show the applicability of the method, we performed simulations using the G4beamline tool v3.08~\cite{roberts_g4beamline_2022}, which is based on Geant4~\cite{agostinelli_geant4a_2003, allison_geant4_2006, allison_recent_2016}, with the QGSP\_BERT physics list and its default settings.
+To assess the applicability of this approach to photon-beam operation, we performed simulations using the G4beamline tool v3.08~\cite{roberts_g4beamline_2022}, which is based on Geant4~\cite{agostinelli_geant4a_2003, allison_geant4_2006, allison_recent_2016}, with the QGSP\_BERT physics list and its default settings.
 We compare the development of the electromagnetic shower and the energy deposited in the lead glass, i.e., the sum of the energy lost by all particle tracks that pass through the lead glass.
 The cases in which electrons or photons are disposed of in the dump were compared for a bunch with $6.24 \times 10^8$ particles, corresponding to an electron bunch with a charge of \SI{100}{\pico\coulomb}.
-The beam energy was varied between \SI{300}{\mega\electronvolt} and \SI{3}{\giga\electronvolt} and for each particle type and energy, 25 trials with $10^5$ macroparticles were simulated.
+The beam energy was varied between \SI{300}{\mega\electronvolt} and \SI{3}{\giga\electronvolt} and for each particle type and energy, 25 trials with $10^5$ particles were simulated.

 The results of the simulation are presented in figure~\ref{fig:electronPhotonDiff}.
 At energies below \SI{500}{\mega\electronvolt}, the deposited energy for electrons and photons is the same within the statistical uncertainty of the simulation.
 At higher energy, both start to level off at slightly different rates, which leads to a lower energy deposition for a photon beam.
 This can be explained by the slight difference in the longitudinal shower profile of the two species and the geometrical acceptance of the lead glass.
 Nevertheless, the discrepancy only requires a recalibration for photons and does not pose an issue for the photon flux measurements in future experiments or facilities.